17.7 Performance Issues

 Different operating systems are good at doing different things.

-For example, i5/OS is very good at doing database I/Os and Windows is very good at CPU intensive operations like SORT_LISTs.
+For example, an IBM i is very good at doing database I/Os and Windows is very good at CPU intensive operations like SORT_LISTs.

 You cannot sensibly estimate what an applications performance will be like on one platform by testing the application on another platform.

 It is your responsibility to find the right balance between differing hardware platforms.
 Your application design must consider how the platforms are different and determine how to best utilize the specific features the platform has to offer.

 Do not overload screen panels, dialogs or Windows.

 For example, a screen panel containing 100 fields may be slower to present when executing under Windows compared to an IBM i.

 "Drawing" time in advanced graphical environments is directly related to the amount of information (i.e. number of objects) in the windows.

 Generally IBM i developers form their perceptions about the speed and methods by which they can access a database table from their IBM i experiences.
 Unfortunately this may be the worst possible place to gain these perceptions.